setms/book/docs/design/analysis.md

 1. Put the requirements in Rigorous Event Storming Icon Notation (RESIN) and resolve hotspots.
     See the [GDPR example](../examples/GDPR.md).
+1. If there are any humans issuing commands, or looking at read models, then design guidelines for the user experience.
+1. If there are any external systems issuing commands or consuming events, then design guidelines for the developer experience.
 1. For all **events**:
    - Determine whether the event requires an explicit queue with durability guarantees.
    - If an external system consumes the event, design the API (format, evolution).